Charles L. Carpenter

-Rear Admiral Charles L. Carpenter (July 31, 1902 – February 21, 1992) was a Naval officer and a holder of the Navy Cross and a Purple Heart.
+Rear Admiral Charles Lorain Carpenter (July 31, 1902 – February 21, 1992) was a Naval officer and a holder of the Navy Cross and a Purple Heart.
 His career encompassed combat action in Nicaragua.
 He was involved in all three Theaters of Operations in World War II and naval combat in the Pacific.
 He commanded attack transports during the war and an animal research vessel in the post-World War II-era Operation Crossroads series of atomic bomb tests.
 He earned nine Service Bars, the U.S. Navy Combat Command Insignia, and foreign decorations from the governments of Nicaragua, Peru, and Spain.
 Of his 30 years of active military service, 22 years were spent at sea or on foreign shores.